furra/brainstorming/PITCHME.md

     text-align: left;
 ">Some statistics:</p>

-* USA is the third largest market in the world (behind China and India)
+* China, India and USA are the three largest markets in the world
 * About 5800 cinemas in the US as of 2016
 * Global box office is forecast to generate 50 billion dollars in 2020